tillmzw/cos/content/posts/29-The-Dinner.md

 ## The offer

-He offers only one of the adventurers a chance to leave Barovia if they deliver him information on van Richten.
-But not all of them.
-It seems a ploy to turn the adventurers against each other.
+He offers an escape from Barovia if they deliver information about van Richten.
+But the offer is only valid for one of the adventurers.
+It seems to be  aploy to turn the adventurers against each other.

 # The Skull

-The party uses Benjamin to get to the skull of the dragon Argynvost and plans a heist to get it out of the castle.
+The party uses Benjamin to get to the skull of the dragon Argynvost.
+Its hidden in the cellar of the castle in a room full of bones.
+They start planning a heist to get it out of the castle involving Yaroslavs almost supernatural abilities and Thaddeus' potions.

 They also make Benjamin drink holy water.
 It doesn't kill him however.